alextanhongpin/go-learn/sql-filter.md

 - [how ent does it](https://entgo.io/blog/2021/07/01/automatic-graphql-filter-generation/)
 - my own lib [github.com/alextanhongpin/goql](https://github.com/alextanhongpin/goql)
+- if only one operation per field is supported, we can store the ops separately
+- otherwise, just store the ops separately (op: gte, value:17), (gte: 17)
-- alternative is to do code generation base on a type
+- alternative is to do code generation base on a type, e.g

 ```go
 type User struct {